Skip to main content

 Purple strains have achieved iconic status in cannabis culture, influencing trends and preferences due to their unique appearance, storied histories, and celebrated effects.

 But what makes weed purple?
 Do purple strains hit harder?
 Are they mostly indicas or sativas?
-And what are the best purple weed strains you can buy, grow, or smoke in 2025?
+And what are the best purple weed strains you can buy, grow, or smoke?
 This guide goes deep into those questions, covering genetics, THC levels, effects, growing tips, FAQs, and a master comparison chart.

 Why Does Weed Turn Purple?